stonezhong/mordor/README.md

 }
 ```
 The version tells the version of the app,
-* On each deployable host, app's code will be copied over to `apps/<application_name>` directory
+* On each deployable host, app's code will be copied over to `apps/<application_name>/<version>` directory
+    * A sym link will be crate, so you can use `app/<application_name>/current/` as the current version
-* On each deployable host, virtualenv will b created, all required package will be installed.
+* On each deployable host, virtualenv will be created, all required package will be installed.
-    * it looks for requirements.txt for packages to install
+    * it looks for `requirements.txt` in your application directory for packages to install
-    * on host, virtual env is a `venvs/<application_name>-<application_version>`
+    * on host, virtual env is a `venvs/<application_name>-<version>`
     * a symlink will be created in `venvs/<application_name>`
 * All the config file will also be copied over
     * config file should be stored at `~/.mordor/configs/<application_name>`